![]() |

 cargo-package(1).

 3.Upload the crate to the registry.
-Note that the server
+The server will

 --token token API token to use when authenticating.
 This overrides the